 Use of a variety of spatial data types for spatial analysis and data visualization.
 Topological relations, buffer, query and map algebra analysis; create layouts and maps.
-Prereq: GSP101, GSP101L.
-Recommended: GSP216
+Prerequisite: GSP 101/101L.
+Recommended: GSP 216.

-Education Nicolas teaches in the Department of Environmental Sciences at Humboldt State University.
+Education Nicolas teaches in the Department of Environmental Science & Management at Humboldt State University.
 He holds an M.S. from Humboldt State University and received his B.A. at California State University - San Bernardino.
-His research and training has been in GIS, Cartography, Mapping Sciences, and Environmental Science.
+His research and training has been in GIS, cartography, mapping sciences, and environmental science.
 He has taught GSP 101: Geospatial Concepts; GSP 270: GIS; and GSP 370: Intermediate GIS.